alemart/surgescript/docs/engine/brick.md

 The Brick component is used to create brick-like objects, or bricks endowed with scripting capabilities.
 This allows you to create elevators, conditional barriers (e.g., doors), movable platforms with custom trajectories, and much more.

 The Brick component only affects collisions.
-The object that uses it is required to be an [entity](/engine/entity). **This component doesn't do any rendering.** Therefore, it's typically used in conjunction with the [Actor](/engine/actor) component.
+The object that uses it is required to be an [entity](/engine/entity). **This component won't do any rendering.** Therefore, it's typically used in conjunction with the [Actor](/engine/actor) component.

 *Example*
 ```